Rhyanz46/go-map-validator/README.md

 - custom message :
     - on invalid regex message : ✅ ready
     - on type not match message : ✅ ready
+    - on min/max data message : ✅ ready
     - on null data message : ⌛ not ready
     - on unique values error : ⌛ not ready
-    - on max data message : ⌛ not ready
     - on enum value not match : ⌛ not ready
     - on `RequiredWithout` error : ⌛ not ready